KinderToddler/Kinder/README.md

-# Create React Express App
+# Kinder - App that connects families to find play dates
 https://hidden-eyrie-93586.herokuapp.com/home
 ## About This Boilerplate